metinogurlu/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 34: August 23, 2020

+**Today's Progress**: I needed some weather icons for my #weather app which perfect fits to @OpenWeatherMap api then i found a super cool weather icon font > https://erikflowers.github.io/weather-icons I started to use it today but i still working on it

 ### Day 33: August 22, 2020

 **Today's Progress**: Add responsive bootstrap table as forecast table component.
 Next step I'll add all charts and icons as column values